BrainDynamicsUSYD/nftsim/README.md

     make help

-Are you on Windows and want to use `NeuroField`.
-Check [some options here](https://github.com/BrainDynamicsUSYD/neurofield/wiki/All:-Cross-platform-support).
+Are you on Windows and want to use `NFTsim`.
+Check [some options here](https://github.com/BrainDynamicsUSYD/nftsim/wiki/All:-Cross-platform-support).

 ## Demos